Linaro/lava/doc/v2/test-repositories.rst

 Using specific revisions of a test definition
 *********************************************

-If a specific revision is specified as a parameter in the JSON, that revision of the repository will be used instead of HEAD.
+If a specific revision is specified as a parameter in the job submission YAML, that revision of the repository will be used instead of HEAD.

 .. code-block:: yaml